21chenb/flashback/readme.md

 </p>

 <b><i>Why</i> implement a fused attention backwards-over-backwards?</b> First, its a cool problem!
-But maybe more importantly, it enables calculating the gradient of any function that has a backwards pass over attention in it, such as model training steps.
-The gradient over model training steps arises in [metalearning](https://arxiv.org/abs/1703.03400), [optimizing over model training](https://arxiv.org/abs/2503.13751)/[hyperparameter search](https://arxiv.org/abs/1502.03492), [architecture search](https://arxiv.org/abs/1806.09055), [data poisoning](https://arxiv.org/abs/2204.09092) and more.
+But maybe more importantly, it enables calculating the gradient of any function that includes an attention backwards pass, such as model training steps.
+Indeed, functions like this arise in [metalearning](https://arxiv.org/abs/1703.03400), [optimizing over model training](https://arxiv.org/abs/2503.13751)/[hyperparameter search](https://arxiv.org/abs/1502.03492), [architecture search](https://arxiv.org/abs/1806.09055), [data poisoning](https://arxiv.org/abs/2204.09092) and more.
 By implementing a high throughput/memory efficient fused backwards-over-backwards for we hope to accelerate research in these areas for attention-based models (like transformers/LMs/VLMs).

 ## Quickstart